James L. Owen

 Strategy in North Korea

 James L. Owen details the strategy commanded by General MacArthur when they pushed past the 38th parallel.
-He remembers how the Chinese surrounded them for 30 days near the Yalu River, the border Korea shares with China.
+He remembers how the Chinese surrounded them for thirty days near the Yalu River.
 He recalls destruction along the way and recounts sailing around the peninsula to get to North Korea.

 Share YouTube: